isLegion/TestForBooking/README.md

     }
 ```

-4. ***Fluent*** - using in steps classes. methods return a reference to the step class for the ability to invoke methods sequentially in tests.
+4. ***Fluent*** - used in steps classes. methods return a reference to the step class for the ability to invoke methods sequentially in tests.
 ##### Example from project:
 ```
  mainBookingPageSteps